Many people think that changing .container’s width to 960px is sufficient; well, it’s not quite true.

 What I’m going to explain is not a hack, it’s the way Bootstrap works.

-When you need to change Bootstrap’s default width, the best way is to recompile the source code.
-Yeah that sounds hard and time consuming, but not if you use the online tool.
+When you need to change Bootstrap’s default width, the best way is to recompile its source code.
+Yeah, that sounds hard and time consuming, but don’t panic.

 The 960px grid system values

-These are the correct values for a 960px grid:
+These are the correct values for a 960px grid (in Sass):